Chaykovsky, Perm Krai

 Chaykovsky (Чайковский) is a town in Perm Krai, Russia, located on the Kama River 325 km southwest of Perm, the administrative center of the krai.
-Population: 86,714 (2002 Census);
+Population: The population as of 2023 is 75,324 people.

 Name

 The town is named after the Russian composer Pyotr Ilyich Tchaikovsky, who was born in the nearby town of Votkinsk.

 Geography

 The town is located in the Cis-Ural region on left bank of the Kama River, near its confluence with the Saygatka in the southwestern part of Perm Krai.
 The confluence of the Kama and the Saygatka and the nearby Votkinsk Reservoir form a peninsula on which the town is located.

 The area of Chaykovskoye Urban Settlement is 56.49 km2 (including the water surface), while the аrea of the town proper is about 31 km2.

 Chaykovskoye Urban Settlement borders with Yelovsky District in the north, Vankovsky Rural Settlement in the northeast, Fokinsky and Bolshe-Bukorsky Rural Settlements in the east, Olkhovsky Rural Settlement in the south, and with Votkinsky District of the Udmurt Republic in the west.